How to do Social media marketing dos and don’ts

 That’s all well and fine but there are things every business owner must be aware of.

 Do’s – You can build a presence on more than one social media if you have a target audience present there.
-However, make sure you master a single social media network before you move on to the next one.
+However, make sure you master a single social media advertising network before you move on to the next one.
 You’ll have to adopt a specific approach for each network, even though your target audience may be the same.

 Don’ts – As mentioned before, one-size-fits-all doesn’t work on social media.
 Therefore, don’t think for a second that the approach you use on Facebook will work the same on Twitter or Instagram.
 Also, don’t bother building a presence on every network.
 If your audience isn’t present on every network, you’ll just waste both time and resources.